What you need to do

 - conservation officers' vehicles

-- motor vehicle and carrier inspectors' vehicles
+- vehicle transportation inspection vehicles

 - public safety vehicles, like sheriffs and bridge patrol officers